Category: The Busts

 Bronze edition: 9 | Height: 30″

 Kateri Tekakwitha was a Mohawk girl born in 1656.
 Soon after birth, she was scarred for life by a smallpox epidemic which took the life of every member of her family.
-Later, despite the hostility of most of the people of her village, she was converted to Catholicism by …
+Later, despite the hostility of most of the people of her village, she was converted to …

 Continue reading